sallybaker/sallybaker.github.io/_posts/2020-07-24-hacking-heritage.md

 [Interact with this notebook on Binder](https://mybinder.org/v2/gh/sallybaker/WWI-Music-Scores/master?filepath=Music.ipynb)

 ### Project Two: ATSI Language Materials
-Jupyter notebook explores the the State Library of Queensland *Collection items in Aboriginal and Torres Strait Islander languages* dataset.
+This notebook explores the the State Library of Queensland *Collection items in Aboriginal and Torres Strait Islander languages* dataset.

 [atsi-language-materials project on GitHub](https://github.com/sallybaker/atsi-language-materials)